borglab/gtsam.org/_posts/2021-02-23-uncertainties-part2.md

 This is basically saying that _it does not matter if we start in pose $\mathbf{T}_1$ or $\mathbf{T}_2$, we will end up at the same final pose_ by composing both, because in vector spaces we can commute the elements. **But this does not work in reality, because rotations and translations do not commute**.
 A simple example is that if you are currently sitting at your desk,  and you *stand up, rotate 180 degrees and walk a step forward*, is completely different to *stand up, walk a step forward and then rotate 180 degrees* (apart from the fact that you will hit your desk if you do the latter).

 So we need a different representation for poses that allow us to describe accurately what we observe in reality.
-Long story short, we rather prefer to represent poses as $3\times3$ matrices known as *rigid-body transformations*:
+Long story short, we rather have to represent planar poses as $3\times3$ matrices known as *rigid-body transformations*:

 $$
 \begin{equation}